dddiscovery/datapoints/_posts/2025-03-01-Melanie-Segado.md

 ## Impact and Future Directions

 The rise of *off-the-shelf* AI models marks a significant shift in the ease with which researchers can integrate state-of-the-art tools into their research. **Vision transformers for movement analysis** are just one example of how accessible AI tools can help push the boundaries of disease detection and treatment.
 As these resources become even more widely available, the future holds breakthroughs that will benefit patients worldwide.

+If you want to see how we've been able to put this approach to use, check out our pre-prints!
+<a class="paper-title-link" href="https://doi.org/10.1101/2025.02.10.25322007"> Data-Driven Early Prediction of Cerebral Palsy Using AutoML and interpretable kinematic features (medRxiv)</a>

+<a class="paper-title-link" href="https://doi.org/10.1101/2024.11.06.24316844"> Assessing infant risk of cerebral palsy with video-based motion tracking (medRxiv)</a>